scipy-conference/scipy_proceedings/papers/zhang_macdonald/zhang_macdonald.rst

 Broadly, there have been two high level approaches to packaging, and comparing them is useful to demonstrate the challenges to improving environmental reproducibility (TODO define?).
-The simplest approach, (which will be refered to as "monolithic"), is to bundle code with all dependencies and distribute it together as a single software package.
+The simplest approach, (which will be referred to as "monolithic"), is to bundle code with all dependencies and distribute it together as a single software package.
 This pattern is most common for user-centric platforms like Windows and OSX.
 Monolithic packages are simple to install, but can sacrifice transparency and flexibility for initial user convenience.
-The administrators and the developers become responsible for maintanance of the whole environment.
-For cross-platform applications, packages may need to be built for every combination of hardwares, operating systems, and language versions.
+The administrators and the developers become responsible for maintenance of the whole environment.
+For cross-platform applications, packages may need to be built for every combination of hardware, operating system, and language version.
 This process can be difficult and time consuming, leading to long development cycles and infrequent updates.
-This pattern is leads to chronicly outdated software, and when security is an important consideration, it can be costly to compensate.
+This pattern is leads to chronically outdated software, and when security is an important consideration, it can be costly to compensate.

 A different approach commonly used by Linux communities is called the "modular" approach.
 Code is